sondregronas/FeideUtstyrbase/README.md

 ## Setup
 Proper README coming soon.

-- Register app at Dataporten
+- Register app at Dataporten (must be approved by a Feide Administrator)
 - Set callback url to `https://<your-domain>/login/feide/callback`
 - Setup https://github.com/VaagenIM/EtikettServer (Currently not optional)
 - Only supports SMTP for now.